Any mobile device such as a smartphone or tablet can be used to setup a router.

 - Smartphone or Tablet with an Internet Browser

 - Router Default IP Address

-If the router has been setup previously it can be set to the default options usually by holding the reset button for 3-5 seconds.
+If the router has been set up previously with a password, it can be set to the default options, usually by holding the reset button for 3-5 seconds.

 For example, Dlink routers have the default IP Address 192.168.0.1 with the Admin Username admin and no password by default.